 1) Moderate Weight Dumbbells

-The dumbbells I use in this post are the Bowflex 552 (you can find the cheapest price here).
+The dumbbells I use in this post are the Bowflex 552 (see my full-review here).

-Whilst they are great dumbbells for building a good amount of muscle at home (they go up to 52.5lbs per dumbbell in 5lb increments), they are a bit pricey and a little fragile for solely-HIIT purposes.
+Whilst they are great dumbbells for building a good amount of muscle at home (they go up to 52.5lbs per dumbbell in 5lb increments), they are a bit pricey for solely-HIIT purposes.

 That being said, they are versatile dumbbells that can be used for anything.
 So if you have ambitious long-term muscle-building goals, then by all means go for them.

 But if you’re looking for a cheap and durable dumbbell set for just HIIT purposes, then I recommend these hex dumbbells instead: